Skip to main content Skip to secondary navigation

 Back to top

-10. Unpaid Teaching Experience for Fully Funded Students
+10. Mentor Teaching Experience for Fully Funded Students

 In the circumstance where a graduate degree program requires its students to have teaching experience as part of their academic and professional training, and where that student is simultaneously funded at a level that meets or exceeds the defined assistantship minimum by another appropriate source of funding, the student may be engaged in a mentored teaching experience without appointment to a TA position.
 This policy also applies to graduate students supported on funding that meets the criteria above and for whom the faculty advisor or degree program strongly recommend a teaching experience as part of the student’s academic and professional training.